 Act Two, taken from Waipa’s play Kaʻiulani, covers the life of the princess as seen through the eyes of close friend and confidant Robert Louis Stevenson.
 We see the queen-to-be from her beginnings as a precocious child to a young woman who confronts the American government to restore her kingdom.

 Both lives are celebrated through mele and hula, performed in the tradition of the Kamehameha Schools Hawaiʻi as an all-school production involving the entire student body.
 It will be the school’s 14th Hōʻike.

 Music for both plays include music of the time period by and written for the aliʻi portrayed.

 The combined plays have been given the title Ka ʻIu O Hoku, by student (and Scotland alum) Kuʻuhiapo Jeong (c/o 2018).
 In English it is roughly translated “the highest of the star/ the sky”.
 Both Kaʻiulani and Leleiōhoku were viewed as the highest and most important people at that time (when the Hawaiian Kingdom was at the brick of annexation) as heirs to the throne.
 The title also cleverly combines their two names.

-The plays will be presented Thursday, March 16 and Friday, March 17 at Koaiʻa Gymnasium, featuring the entire high school student body.
+The plays will be presented Thursday, March 16 and Friday, March 17 at Koaiʻa Gymnasium, beginning at 7pm.